 - An NCGA membership number can only be obtained through NCGA.
-Please call 636-733-5512 or email ncyc@ncga.com to provide the grower's name, mailing address, phone number and email address to find a grower's NCGA number or to create a new number. - Growers log in by submitting their NCGA membership number and postal code. - Sales Reps log in with their email address and personal password they chose when creating their login.
-All grower contact history will be listed under the Sales Rep login, and a new grower's NCGA membership number may also be added (a new Membership number can only be obtained from NCGA).
+Please call 636-733-5512 or email ncyc@ncga.com to provide the grower's name, mailing address, phone number and email address to find a grower's NCGA number or to create a new number. - An entry is created online submitting the member's NCGA membership number & postal code. - Sales Reps can establish a log in with their email address and personal password then access the grower information with the grower's membership number and postal code.
+All grower history created in the Rep login will be stored for the Rep using their personal login.